geophile/marcel/README.md

 * Marcel is a full-fledged shell.

+* If you know Python you know marcel.
+There are no obscure sublanguages (e.g. for awk, find, PS1).
+Commands are customized by writing Python lambda expressions on the command line.
+Configuration is done by assigning Python variables.

 * A planned abstraction mechanism is to offer pipelines as first-class constructs.
 This will allow for more complex commands (which combine multiple pipelines), and the composition of pipelines.